ka10a/compiler-mini-java/README.md

 ctest
 ```

-Graphs and images will be saved into `samples/valid/pics` folder.
+Graphs and images will be saved into the same folder.